Kuadrant/api-quickstart/README.md

 - `kubectl`: https://kubernetes.io/docs/reference/kubectl/
 - `kustomize`: https://kustomize.io/
 - An [AWS account](https://aws.amazon.com/) with a Secret Access Key and Access Key ID.
 You will also need to a [Route 53](https://docs.aws.amazon.com/route53/) zone.
+- `python3` and `pip3`: This is optional, but recommended if you want to see the traffic management feature in action using geo dns.

 ## (Platform engineer) Platform Setup